1. GENERAL PROVISIONS

 In all instances, the Client's account will only be credited on the condition that the funds actually enter the Bank's account.
 The Bank may annul any transaction already booked for which the execution has become uncertain.

 4.3.
-The assets of the Bank corresponding to Clients’ holdings in foreign currencies in currencies other than the euro currency shall be deposited with correspondent banks established either in the country of origin of the relevant currency or in another country.
-The Client shall bear, in proportion to its interests, all the economic and legal consequences that may affect the entirety of the Bank’s assets in the country of the currency or in the country in which the funds are invested which result from measures adopted by these countries or by third countries or which result from events of force majeure, insurrection, war or other acts beyond the Bank’s control.
+The assets of the Bank corresponding to Clients’ holdings denominated in a currency other than the euro currency shall be deposited with correspondent banks established either in the country of origin of the relevant currency (i.e. where the relevant currency is legal tender) or in another country.
+The Client shall bear, in proportion to its interests, all the economic and legal consequences that may affect the entirety of the Bank’s assets in the country of the currency or in the country in which the funds are invested which result from measures adopted by these countries or by third countries or which result from events of force majeure, insurrection, war or other acts beyond the Bank’s reasonable control.

 Without prejudice to the provisions of Clause 3.2. and following of these General Terms and Conditions relating to the single current account, off-setting of accounts and the interrelationship of transactions, the Bank shall fulfil its obligations in the currency in which the account is denominated.
 The Client may not demand the restitution of holdings in a currency other than that in which they are denominated.